NOC-OI/introduction-to-conda-for-data-scientists/setup.md

 ~~~
 {: .language-bash}

-Windows users can either use the Anaconda Command Prompt or the Anaconda Powershell Prompt which
+Windows users can use the Miniforge Prompt which
 are already initialized for Conda or they can initialize Conda for Powershell as follows.

 ~~~